charltonaustin/inside_out_ouside_in/outside_in/README.md

 # outside_in

-A tic-tac-toe application to show outside in software design using Clojure.
+A very simple tic-tac-toe application to show outside in software design using Clojure.

-## Usage

 ## Examples